nsg-ethz/p4-learning/README.md

 ## Migrate to the new version

-The recent update of *P4-Utils* introduced several improvements.
+The recent update of *P4-Utils* introduced several improvements, affecting also *P4-Learning*.
 Hereafter, we list the most important ones:
 - the application is now fully based on Python 3,
 - the legacy JSON configuration file used to start the network has been simplified,
 - the network can now be started also using a Python script and the new API,